kuya-kukwa/my-next14-app/EXPIRED_JWT_FIX.md

-# Expired JWT Token Fix
+# Expired JWT Token & Cookie Synchronization Fix

-## Problem
+## Problems Fixed

-You were seeing this error:
+### 1. Expired JWT Errors

 ```
 {"message":"Failed to verify JWT.
 Invalid token: Expired","code":401,"type":"user_jwt_invalid","version":"1.8.0"}
 ```

 This happens when:

-1. A JWT token exists in your browser cookies
+- A JWT token exists in browser cookies
-2. The token has expired (JWTs have a limited lifetime)
+- The token has expired (JWTs have a limited lifetime)
-3. The Appwrite client tries to use the expired token
+- The Appwrite client tries to use the expired token

+### 2. Cookie/JWT Expiration Mismatch

+Previously, cookies were set with a fixed 3-day expiration while JWT tokens had their own expiration time.
+This caused:
+- Cookies persisting longer than JWT validity
+- Authentication confusion when cookies exist but tokens are expired
+- Unnecessary session refresh attempts with invalid tokens

-## Solution Applied
+## Solutions Applied

+### 1. Automatic Expired Token Detection

-Updated [src/lib/appwriteClient.ts](src/lib/appwriteClient.ts) to automatically detect and clear expired JWT tokens before they cause errors.
+Updated [src/lib/appwriteClient.ts](src/lib/appwriteClient.ts) to automatically detect and clear expired JWT tokens.

-### How It Works

 **Before:**
 ```typescript
 const jwt = getToken();
 if (jwt) {